rwijtvliet/belvys/docs/structure.rst

 Usage
 -----

-When the instance has been created, we can see which data is available using several methods:
+When the instance has been created, several methods tell us which data we expect to be available in Belvis:

 * ``.available_pfids()`` returns which portfolios are specified: